bhanarkarjetal/SQL-notes/README.md

-# SQL queries for educational purposes
+# SQL Notes

 ## Description:
 This repository contains SQL query files covering various topics, from basic SQL commands to more complex queries.
 Each file focuses on a different SQL concept, feature, or command.
-These files are created for educational purposes to help learners understand SQL better.

 ## The repository contains 20 SQL files, each focusing on different SQL topics, such as:
 - File 01: Introduction